The Helium 10 Chrome Extension for Walmart lets sellers research products and keywords on Walmart.com.

 10. To sort the search volume results from low to high, click the sorting arrow located next to the text Search Volume.

 11. To see a keyword’s search results on either Walmart or Amazon, click on the linked keyword phrase to open the search results page on its associated platform.
-The first keyword is already open on Walmart because it is the basis of the current Xray results, but you may want to see Amazon’s search results page for the keyword, or see additional site-based results for the remaining relevant keywords on the list.
+The first keyword is already open on Walmart because it is the basis of the current Xray results, but you may want to see Amazon’s search results page for the keyword or see additional site-based results for the remaining relevant keywords on the list.

-12. To view the Search Volume History on Amazon, click the graph icon (Helium 10 has extensive data on Amazon search volume, which may provide insight on the potential search volume history on Walmart).
-The graph opens in a separate window, and you can click on the time periods--30 Days, 90 Days, 1 Year and All Time--to see the historical changes.
+12. To view the Search Volume History on Amazon, click the graph icon (Helium 10 has extensive data on Amazon search volume, which may provide insight into the potential search volume history on Walmart).
+The graph opens in a separate window, and you can click on the time periods--30 Days, 90 Days, 1 Year, and All Time--to see the historical changes.
 Hover your cursor over the graph to see the Search Volume for a specific day.

-13. To save the graph’s data to your computer, click on the stacked lines in the top right corner (the hamburger) and choose one of the file types--CSV, XLS, PNG or JPEG from the drop-down menu.
+13. To save the graph’s data to your computer, click on the stacked lines in the top right corner (the hamburger) and choose one of the file types--CSV, XLS, PNG, or JPEG from the drop-down menu.

 14. Already know the price range and revenue goals you’re looking for in a product?
 Xray for Walmart has an excellent set of filters that allow you to filter down the search results, which can number up to 500.
 As noted previously, Helium 10 recommends focusing product research on the top 160 ranking products.

-15. The filters allow you to set ranges for retail price, number of ratings and reviews, and number of images, both on Walmart, and on Amazon, if Xray has identified the same product there.
-To hide sponsored products, products with or without ASINs or products sold directly by Walmart, check the corresponding boxes.
-You can also choose to only see results for products that are part of Walmart’s free shipping offer.
+15. The filters allow you to set ranges for retail price, number of ratings and reviews, and number of images, both on Walmart and on Amazon, if Xray has identified the same product there.
+To hide sponsored products, products with or without ASINs, or products sold directly by Walmart, check the corresponding boxes.
+You can also choose only to see results for products that are part of Walmart’s free shipping offer.